johnlpage/UniBench/reporting/template.md

 extra writes/flushes required to make each record separately durable, there is a lack of amortization of resources.

-Batches of 1,000 are good for a bulk ingestion but in a continuous ingestion scenario where we may be waiting in the client to build us a set to send the 750ms latency for 1,000 documents is quite high ( although with parallel threads it still allows good throughput) - smaller batches betwen 10 and 100 give far lower latency per individual write at the expense of lower throughput.
+Batches of 1,000 are good for bulk ingestion, but in a continuous ingestion scenario where we may be waiting in the client to build us a set to send the ~750ms latency for 1,000 documents is quite high (although with parallel threads it still allows good throughput)—smaller batches between 10 and 100 give far lower latency per individual write at the expense of lower throughput.

 ### Key Takeaways